ProTubeVRDev/ProTubeVR-Companion-App-Documentation/README.md

   <br/>

   - **Listen Events :** <br/>
-    Whether you want your channel to react when your left/right hand does an action in-game <br/>
+    Whether you want your channel to react when your left/right hand triggers an haptic event <br/>

   - **Kick Power :** <br/>
     Controls the kick power of your devices<br/>

   - **Kick Threshold :** <br/>
-    Adjust this variable to control how many events are being reacted to, depending of the events power steamvr emits <br/>
+    Adjust this variable to control required power for SteamVR events to trigger you device Kick response<br/>
+    > Each game has different values defined by the developers, you will have to do some testing to get a good result

   - **Rumble Threshold :** <br/>
     Same as Kick Threshold, but for the Rumble feature.